 Greenhouses for raising mangrove treelings (contact: M. Zimmer; A. Meyer)

 Red colors indicate coastal areas with mangrove vegetation.

 Giri.
 C, Ochieng E, Tieszen LL, Zhu Z, Singh A, Loveland T, Masek J, Duke N (2011).
 Status and distribution of mangrove forests of the world using earth observation satellite data (version 1.3, updated by UNEP-WCMC).
 Global Ecology and Biogeography 20: 154-159.

-Helfer V, Zimmer M. 2017.
+Helfer V, Zimmer M. 2018.
 High-throughput techniques as support for knowledge-based spatial conservation prioritization in mangrove ecosystems.
 In: Makowski C, Finkl CW (eds).
-Threats to Mangrove Forests: Hazards, Vulnerablity and Management.
-Springer (in press).
+Threats to Mangrove Forests: Hazards, Vulnerability and Management.
+Springer: 539-554.

-Zimmer M. 2017.
+Zimmer M. 2018.
 Ecosystem Design: when mangrove ecology meets human needs.
 In: Makowski C, Finkl CW (eds).
-Threats to Mangrove Forests: Hazards, Vulnerablity and Management.
-Springer (in press).
+Threats to Mangrove Forests: Hazards, Vulnerability and Management.
+Springer: 367-376.

 Belshe EF, Matteo MA, Gillis LG, Zimmer M, Teichberg M. 2017.
 Muddy waters: Unintentional consequences of blue carbon research obscure our understanding of organic carbon dynamics in seagrass ecosystems.
 Frontiers in Marine Sciences 4: 125.

 Gillis LG, Belshe FE, Narayan GR.
 2017.
 Deforested mangroves affect the potential for carbon linkages between connected ecosystems.
 Estuaries and Coasts.